-Particularly if you carry AIWB, a wing or claw device that pushes on the backside of the belt, twisting the gun's grip into the body works miracles for concealment.
+A wing or claw device that pushes on the backside of the belt twists the gun's grip into the body.
+The twisting works miracles for concealment, especially for appendix carry.
 The included mod wing has two adjustments so you can control just how much torque you put on the holster.

 I have found that the retention of Kydex holsters varies from company to company.
-The Pro Series' retention was tight at first but can be adjusted by a screw allowing you to set it to whatever you want.
+The Pro Series' retention was tight at first but easily adjusts by turning a screw.

 I consider this to be a top-tier holster that will satisfy all the demands that an everyday carry rig needs to meet.
-After using it exclusively for over 3 months now while teaching several classes and doing strenuous work and exercise while carrying it, I have no doubt that it will continue to hold up.
+After using it exclusively for over 3 months now while teaching several classes and doing strenuous work and exercise while carrying it, I do not doubt that it will continue to hold up.

 And because I do, I feel confident recommending it for any application.

 I am often asked about the comfort of carrying appendix while sitting and if smaller holsters are more comfortable.
-The Pro Series is not huge, but it isn't a tiny holster either.
+The Pro Series is not massive, but it isn't a tiny holster either.

 I've worn it on several 2 and 3-hour drives as well as while running, jumping, and performing other exercises without discomfort.
 I actually have more comfort with this holster than some smaller holsters I have tried in the past.

 I can also easily conceal a Glock 19 without having to wear a baggy shirt.
 The fact that it conceals so well is a testament of its design and near infinite adjustability.